wipup/ides/README.md

 ### 4.2 Expired certificate in Glassfish

+Having error about expired certificate sometimes cause the logger (log4j2) to stop working.

-The only way of fixing this problem is simple, delete the expired certificate.
+One of the ways to fix this problem is to delete the expired certificates.

   1. Find the certificate file.